 Getting a mortgage with a new job shouldn’t be difficult, just as long as your application is structured correctly.

 A new job can be the start of something great, but because your employment is relatively new, it can cause concern for some lenders.
-Nonetheless, an advisor can structure your application to improve your chances of mortgage approval.
+Nonetheless, an advisor can prepare your application to improve your chances of mortgage approval.

-- Employed on a temporary contract
+- A temporary employment contract

-- Newly self-employed applicants
+- Recently become self-employed

 Lenders can decline applicants who haven’t been with the same employer for at least one year.
 Lenders that have very strict criteria often demand even more employment history.

 Starting a new job is something to embrace, but it’s important to consider the impact new employment can have on your mortgage application.

 Lenders base mortgage assessments on risk, and the less time you’ve been in your job, the higher risk you become.
 This is why getting a mortgage with a new job isn’t always an easy task.

 Fortunately, there are lenders that are flexible and may consider you with little employment history.
 Some lenders offer mortgages to applicants that haven’t even started their employment but do have a contractual job offer.
 This is why it’s important to apply with the right lender from the start.

 The correct lender will be based on your unique circumstances and an advisor can go through this with you.